mkchoi-0323/modified_refinedet/README.md

-## A fast and accurate real-time object detector for embedded plaforms
+## A fast and accurate real-time convolutional object detector for embedded plaforms

 ##### submit to acmmm19